 Net Investment in capital assets - This represents the College's total investment in capital assets, net of outstanding debt obligations and lease liabilities related to those capital assets.

-Restricted - These represent balances that can be spent for the specific purposes stipulated through legislation.
+Restricted - These represent balances that can be spent for the specific purposes stipulated through legislation and net pension assets.

 Unrestricted - These represent resources derived from student tuition and fees, and sales and services of educational departments and auxiliary enterprises.